 Here are some recommended spiritual exercises to help structure your time of prayer and fasting:

-- Preparation: Meditate upon your own spiritual condition and progress (or declension) over the past year.
-Locate a recent bulletin, church directory, and/or personal prayer list.
-Consider the condition, progress, and needs of the church, its members, and its mission field (lost souls).
+- Preparation: Meditate upon your own spiritual and/or declension in 2018.
+With the help of a recent church bulletin or directory, consider the condition, progress, and needs of the church, its members, and its mission fields.
 Ask the Lord for wisdom to discern a few key items to focus upon as you fast and pray.
 Wait patiently and believingly (with your Bible open) for the Lord’s answer.
 Write down the results.

-- Study: After completing the above readings from Job and Isaiah, jot down a few short answers to the following questions on a sheet of paper: (1) What motives are provided in these chapters for ADORING Christ?
-(2) What sins are these chapters calling me to CONFESS to Christ?
-(3) What motives are provided in these chapters for giving THANKS to Christ?
-(4) What sorts of SUPPLICATIONS (or requests) are these chapters urging me to offer up to God in Christ’s name?
+- Study: After reading John 6, jot down a few short answers to the following questions on a sheet of paper: (1) What motives are provided in this chapter for ADORING Christ?
+(2) What sins is this chapter calling me to CONFESS to Christ?
+(3) What motives are provided in this chapter for giving THANKS to Christ?
+(4) What sorts of SUPPLICATIONS (or requests) is this chapter urging me to offer up to God in Christ’s name?

-- Prayer: After reading and studying the readings from Job and Isaiah, enter into a time of prayer, bringing your Adoration, Confession, Thanksgiving, and Supplications before the Lord.
-Make sure to include those key requests that the Lord initially led you to emphasize as you were preparing to fast.
+- Prayer: After reading and studying John 6, enter into a time of prayer, bringing your Adoration, Confession, Thanksgiving, and Supplications before the Lord.
+Make sure to include those key requests that you wrote down at the outset of your fast.

-- Covenanting: Read over your vows as listed below — along with any written notes from last year’s fast-day detailing your goals, commitments, and/or prayer requests for 2017 — meditating prayerfully on your progress and/or declension over the past year, confessing your sins, thanking God for His grace, and resolving (with God’s help) to focus on a few specific goals for spiritual growth in 2018, as you seek to renew your covenant vows before the Lord.
+- Covenanting: Read over your vows as listed below, along with any written notes from last year’s fast-day (perhaps detailing some of your goals, commitments, and/or prayer requests for 2018).
+Prayerfully meditate on the ongoing development of your spiritual life over the past year: confessing your sins, thanking God for His grace, and resolving (with God’s help) to focus on a few specific goals for spiritual growth in 2019, as you seek to renew your vows before the Lord.

 - Do you believe the Scriptures of the Old and New Testaments to be the Word of God, the only infallible rule for faith and life?